 Your real-life matters

-Social media gives us a chance to follow all friends’ and acquaintances’ lives, but at the same time – not know anything about them.
+Social media gives us a chance to follow all our friends’ and acquaintances’ lives, but at the same time – not know anything about them.

 Tips to create memories

 Life online might be fascinating – everything and everyone at your fingertips.
-Kind of powerful feeling.
+Kind of a powerful feeling.
 I have heard a lot of excuses for 24/7 online presence and why someone can’t put the phone down – most common lately: What if I miss out on something happening?